audiocloud/deploy/README.md

 TODO:

-- how to import this into ansible
+- how to import this into ansible.
+Releases, ansible-lint?
 - how to prepare inventory